jamierajewski/illume-v2/README.md

 # illume-v2
-Rebuilding Illume cluster using VM workflow
+Rebuilding Illume cluster using VM workflow.
+Created to be as generic as possible to allow for use elsewhere.

 ## Prerequisites
 - Packer 1.7.0+